 You don’t need to waste your precious time searching different insurance companies; we will do the work for you.
 We can shop your case to different companies to get your application approved.

 Here at Funeral Funds, we specialize in obtaining life insurance coverage for people with burial insurance with a history of angioplasty.

 We work with many A-rated insurance companies that specialize in high-risk clients.
 We will search those companies to give you the best rate ever.
 We’ll match you up with your best burial insurance option.

 We will assist you in securing the coverage you need at a rate you can afford.
 So, if you are looking for burial insurance with angioplasty in your medical history, we can help.
-Fill out our quote form on this page or call us at (888)862-9456 and we can give you an accurate quote.
+Fill out our quote form on this page or call us at (888)862-9456 and we can give you accurate rates for burial insurance.